 Also an avid chamber musician and recitalist, Mr. Zimmermann gives numerous concerts worldwide.
 His interpretations of the classical, romantic and 20th Century repertoire are received with great critical acclaim from press and public alike.
 His regular recital partners are pianists Piotr Anderzewski, Enrico Pace and Emanuel Ax.

 Together with viola player Antoine Tamestit and cellist Christian Poltéra he forms the Trio Zimmermann; the string trio performs in among others Amsterdam, Brussels, Cologne, London, Lyon, Milan, Munich, Paris and Vienna, as well as during the festivals in Salzburg and Edinburgh.
-In 2010 and in 2011 BIS Records released two CD recordings with works for string trio by Beethoven (Trio’s, Op.
+So far BIS Records released three CD recordings with works for string trio by Beethoven (Op.
+3, Op.
+8 and Op.
 9), Mozart (Divertimento KV 563) and Schubert (Trio, D 471).